deeplearning4j/deeplearning4j/reinforcementlearning.md

 ![Alt text](./img/simple_RL_schema.png)

-In the feedback loop above, the subscripts denote time steps `t` and `t+1`, each of which refer to different states: the state at moment `t`, and the state at moment `t+1`.
+In the feedback loop above, the subscripts denote the time steps `t` and `t+1`, each of which refer to different states: the state at moment `t`, and the state at moment `t+1`.
 Unlike other forms of machine learning – such as supervised and unsupervised learning -- reinforcement learning can only be thought about sequentially in terms of state-action pairs that occur one after the other.

 Reinforcement learning judges actions by the results they produce.
-It is goal oriented, and its aim is to learn sequences of actions that will lead it to achieve its goal.
-In video games, the goal is to finish the game with the most points, so each additional point obtained throughout the game will affect the agent’s subsequent behavior; i.e. the agent may learn that it should shoot battleships, touch coins or dodge meteors to maximize its score.
+It is goal oriented, and its aim is to learn sequences of actions that will lead an agent to achieve its goal.

+* In video games, the goal is to finish the game with the most points, so each additional point obtained throughout the game will affect the agent’s subsequent behavior; i.e. the agent may learn that it should shoot battleships, touch coins or dodge meteors to maximize its score.
-In the real world, the goal might be for a robot to travel from point A to point B, and every inch the robot is able to move closer to point B could be counted like points.
+* In the real world, the goal might be for a robot to travel from point A to point B, and every inch the robot is able to move closer to point B could be counted like points.

 Reinforcement learning differs from both supervised and unsupervised learning by how it interprets inputs.
 We can illustrate their difference by describing what they learn about a "thing."

 * Unsupervised learning: That thing is like this other thing.
-(Similarities w/o names, and the inverse: anomaly detection)
+(The algorithms learn similarities w/o names, and by extension they can spot the inverse and perform anomaly detection by recognizing what is unusual or dissimilar)
 * Supervised learning: That thing is a “double bacon cheese burger”.
 (Labels, putting names to faces...)
+These algorithms learn the correlations between data instances and their labels; that is, they require a labelled dataset.
+Those labels are used to "supervise" and correct the algorithm as it makes wrong guesses when predicting labels.
 * Reinforcement learning: Eat that thing because it tastes good and will keep you alive.
 (Actions based on short- and long-term rewards.)
+Reinforcement learning can be thought of as supervised learning in an environment of sparse feedback.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/-uXVu0l8guo" frameborder="0" allowfullscreen></iframe>

-One way to imagine an autonomous reinforcement learning agent would be as a blind person attempting to navigate the world with their ears and a white cane.
+One way to imagine an autonomous reinforcement learning agent would be as a blind person attempting to navigate the world with only their ears and a white cane.
 Agents have small windows that allow them to perceive their environment, and those windows may not even be the most appropriate way for them to perceive what's around them.

-(In fact, deciding *which types* of feedback your agent should pay attention to is a hard problem to solve.
+(In fact, deciding *which types* of input and feedback your agent should pay attention to is a hard problem to solve.
 This is known as domain selection.
 Algorithms that are learning how to play video games can mostly ignore this problem, since the environment is man-made and strictly limited.
-Thus, video games provide the sterile environment of the lab, where ideas about reinforcement learning can be tested.)
+Thus, video games provide the sterile environment of the lab, where ideas about reinforcement learning can be tested.
+Domain selection requires human decisions, usually based on knowledge or theories about the problem to be solved; e.g. selecting the domain of input for an algorithm in a self-driving car might include choosing to include radar sensors in addition to cameras and GPS data. )

 ![Alt text](./img/rat_wired.jpg)

-The goal of reinforcement learning is to pick the best known action in any state, which means the actions have to be ranked, assigned values relative to one another.
+The goal of reinforcement learning is to pick the best known action for any given state, which means the actions have to be ranked, and assigned values relative to one another.
 Since those actions are state-dependent, what we are really gauging is the value of state-action pairs; i.e. an action taken from a certain state, something you did somewhere.
+Here are a few examples to demonstrate that the value and meaning of an action is contingent upon the state in which it is taken:

-* For example, if the action is marrying someone, then marrying a 35-year-old when you’re 18 should mean something different than marrying a 35-year-old when you’re 90.
+* If the action is marrying someone, then marrying a 35-year-old when you’re 18 probably means something different than marrying a 35-year-old when you’re 90, and those two outcomes probably have different motivations and lead to different outcomes.

-* If the action is yelling "Fire!"
-Performing the action a crowded theater should mean something different from performing the action next to a squad of men with rifles.
+* If the action is yelling "Fire!", then performing the action a crowded theater should mean something different from performing the action next to a squad of men with rifles.
 We can’t predict an action’s outcome without knowing the context.

-We map state-action pairs to the values we expect them to produce with the Q function.
+We map state-action pairs to the values we expect them to produce with the Q function, described above.
 The Q function takes as its input an agent’s state and action, and maps them to probable rewards.

 Reinforcement learning is the process of running the agent through sequences of state-action pairs, observing the rewards that result, and adapting the predictions of the Q function to those rewards until it accurately predicts the best path for the agent to take.
 That prediction is known as a policy.

-Reinforcement learning is an attempt to model a complex probability distribution of reward in relation to a very large number of state-action pairs.
+Reinforcement learning is an attempt to model a complex probability distribution of rewards in relation to a very large number of state-action pairs.
 This is one reason reinforcement learning is paired with a [Markov decision process](./markovchainmontecarlo), a method to sample that complex distribution to infer its properties.

 Reinforcement learning is iterative.
 In its most interesting applications, it doesn’t begin by knowing which rewards state-action pairs will produce.
 It learns those relations by running through states again and again, like athletes or musicians iterate through states in an attempt to improve their performance.

-Reinforcement learning algorithms have a different relationship to time than humans do.
-We are able to run them through the same states over and over again while experimenting with different actions until we can infer which actions are best from which states.
-We can provide algorithms with their very own [Groundhog Day](http://www.imdb.com/title/tt0107048/), where they start out as dumb jerks and slowly get wise.
+You could say that reinforcement learning algorithms have a different relationship to time than humans do.
+We are able to run the algorithms through the same states over and over again while experimenting with different actions, until we can infer which actions are best from which states.
+Effectively, we give algorithms their very own [Groundhog Day](http://www.imdb.com/title/tt0107048/), where they start out as dumb jerks and slowly get wise.

-And since most humans never experience their Groundhog Day, that means reinforcement learning gives algorithms the potential to learn more, and better, than humans.
-You could say that the true advantage of these algorithms over humans stems from their ability to live in parallel and therefore learn better.
+Since humans never experience Groundhog Day outside the movie, reinforcement learning algorithms have the potential to learn more, and better, than humans.
+You could say that the true advantage of these algorithms over humans stems not so much from their inherent nature, but from their ability to live in parallel on many chips at once, to train night and day without fatigue, and therefore to learn more.
+An algorithm trained on the game of Go, such as AlphaGo, will have played many more games of Go than any human could hope to complete in 100 lifetimes.

 ## <a name="neural">Neural Networks and Reinforcement Learning</a>